bestfizzz/craftista/README.md

 ## 2. Build CI Pipeline
 I used Jenkins (in container) with dind(Docker-in-Docker), I also simulated docker cloud connection using socat.
 I created pipelines for each services including: build image, testing, deploy using docker and upload to docker hub with configured credential.
 ## 3. Deploy to Kubernetes
+Minikube was installed and was running using docker drive, the goal was to deploy the applications on the cluster (1node) and do automatically from jenkins pipeline.
+Since Jenkins is already installed, I decided to run kubernetes as Jenkins agents using the K8s cloud plugin.
+I filled the plugin with cluster configuration and created a service account with access permission in jenkins namespace.
+Jenkins managed to create agent pods, however cannot complete jobs since  agents cannot reach back to the jenkins master.
+Hence, I created a service exposing Jenkins master ip to the pods.
+It can be by either creating an endpoint pointing to Jenkins master IP and expose it as a service or taking advantage of docker network DNS and create a service using external name, I prefer the latter.

+After configuring the agents, I created deployment yaml files for each service and apply them to the pipeline.